ElectronSutra/venture/pages/2-systems/2-1-combat/2-1-3-attacks.md

 ### Resolving a Withering Attack

-Roll (Dexterity + [attack skill]) against the target's Defense.
+Roll (Dexterity + [attack skill] + Accuracy) against the target's Defense.
 If you are using a heavy weapon, you may use Strength instead of Dexterity.
 If you meet or exceed your target's Defense, you hit them.

 ### Withering Damage